gustavocmaciel/ask-the-experts/README.md

 On the root directory, there is a `media/images` folder.
 This is the folder to store the profile photos from the users.
 In this folder there's also a image called `default_image.jpg`, this is the image used as the *default photo* when a user make his/her registration.

-## Distinctiveness and Complexity

-This project draws upon this course's lessons and is `sufficiently distinct` from the other projects of this course because, unlike those, this project is a web application for asking and answering programming questions where users can have a score based on the votes that his/her questions and/or answers receives from other users.

-This project is also `more complex` than the previous projects because, in this project, each registred user has a default profile photo that can be changed by him/her later, or even removed (which in this case just sets the photo back to the default photo).
-It has a score system based on the actions that every single user makes on the website, and a user **cannot** have a score lower than `1` .
-It has a search function that searches the database for questions that meets the search query.
-It has functions to change the username, password, email and also delete the entire account.
-It has not only the option to upvote a question and/or answer, but also to downvote (each question and/or answer can have a negative number of votes).
-It also has a *report user* function where any user can report any other user if he/she notices any kind of bad conduct.

-It *also* meets the requirements because:
-- It does utilize Django (including at least one model (it has four models)) on the back-end and Javascript on the front-end.
-- It is mobile responsive.
-I used Bootstrap, which was designed to make the web application mobile responsive.

 ## Python packages

 All the Python packages that need to be installed to run this web application are **included** in the [requirements.txt](requirements.txt) file.